15 Top Reasons to Visit Iceland

 11. Hike Stunning Mountains and Trails

-Icelandic mountains are formed by ice and fire.One of the top reasons people visit Iceland is to hike in nature.
+Lomagnupur mountain in South Iceland, surrounded by lush green plains and a reflective stream under a cloudy sky.One of the top reasons people visit Iceland is to hike in nature.
 The many mountains in Iceland and their general accessibility make it a hiker’s paradise, offering endless options varying in difficulty, length, and elevation.
 A short drive can take you away from the city and onto a hiking trail.
 Many mountain ranges, waterfalls, and more are just waiting to be discovered.

 Mt.
 Esja, just outside of Reykjavik is the most popular mountain to hike.
 It’s best when followed with some relaxation, like this tour that combines a hike with a dip in the Hvammsvik hot springs.
 More adventurous visitors can even climb Mt.
 Esja sheer rock faces.

-Kirkjufell's beauty makes it a favourite mountain in Iceland.Across the country, guided mountain tours are available for experienced and novice mountaineers alike.
+Kirkjufell mountain and Kirkjufellsfoss waterfall in Iceland at sunset, with colorful skies and a serene river flowing below.Across the country, guided mountain tours are available for experienced and novice mountaineers alike.
 Whether you venture to the top for magnificent views or decide to take in the landscape from sea level, you are bound to be amazed.

 10. Experience Iceland’s Glaciers and Ice Caves from Within